 The preset White Balance options are pretty accurate, but you have to remember to use the one that most closely matches your light source, and weather conditions.
 On sunny days with clear blue skies, it’s common to have snow seem to pick up a slight blue tint; experiment with the Cloudy or Shade WB settings to warm-up the overall color and neutralize that blue color cast.

-HTP can only be used in the Creative Zone exposure modes (again, P, Tv, Av, M, or A-DEP), and once it’s turned on, the effect will automatically be applied to JPEG images and even HD video files in-camera.
+HTP can only be used in the Creative Zone exposure modes (again, P, Tv, Av, M, or A-DEP on your mode dial), and once it’s turned on, the effect will automatically be applied to JPEG images and even HD video files in-camera.
 Two notes for RAW image shooters:

-• Highlight Tone Priority will be applied (if set in-camera) to RAW files that are processed in Canon’s Digital Photo Professional software
+• Highlight Tone Priority will be applied (if set in-camera) to RAW if they are processed in Canon’s Digital Photo Professional software

-• HTP is usually ignored if other third-party software is used to process EOS RAW image files, even if it’s been set in-camera
+• HTP is usually ignored if other third-party software is used to process EOS RAW image files, even if HTP was set in-camera

 Please note that when HTP is active, the highest and lowest ISO settings of your camera may not be available.
 Some EOS models have Highlight Tone Priority control in the Shooting Menu; on other models, it’s within the Custom Functions menu.